wasmerio/wasmer-postgres/README.md

 And you are ready to go!

-*Note*: On macOS, the dynamic library extension is `.dylib`, on Windows, it is `.dll`, and on other distributions, it is `.so`.
+*Note*: On macOS, the shared library extension is `.dylib`, on Windows, it is `.dll`, and on other distributions, it is `.so`.

 *Note 2*: Yes, you need [`just`][just].